Annual events of Japan

 Local governments hold special ceremonies to honor them.

-"Setsubun" is the day about February 3rd, and it is the traditional
+Setsubun is the day about February 3rd, and it is the traditional last day of the lunar year.

-People hurl roasted soybeans around the entrances and rooms of their homes, shouting "In with fortune!
-Out with evil!".
+People throw roasted beans around the entrances and rooms of their homes, shouting "In with fortune!
+Out with the demon!".

 Unlike Independence Day of the other counties, this is not a specific historical date.